Critérium du Dauphiné 2020: The decisive pre-Tour test – VeloNews.com

 A pre-Tour COVID compliance test

-Just as riders use the Dauphiné to test their Tour legs, ASO, organizers of both event, will be using this week’s race to test and tweak their COVID protocol.
+Just as riders use the Dauphiné to test their Tour legs, ASO, organizers of both events, will be using this week’s race to test and tweak their COVID protocols.

-Last month, Tour officials sketched out their plans for fan and media access, along with their visions of off-limits finish line areas and a stripped back publicity caravan for this year’s Grande Boucle.
-Restrictions will also be imposed on teams, with controls over hotels, and, of course, a battery of mandatory COVID checks.
+Last month, Tour officials sketched out their plans for fan and media access, along with their visions of off-limits finish line areas and a stripped-back publicity caravan for this year’s Grande Boucle.
+Restrictions will also be imposed on teams, with controls over travel, hotels, and, of course, a battery of mandatory COVID checks.

 The next week could give an insight into how well ASO’s plans play out in the real world.
 Racing so far has seen drastically different roadside scenes, with fans lining the roads at Strade Bianche and Tour of Poland, while at Spain’s Burgos Tour, the public stayed home.
 Will the Tour be “behind closed doors” later this month?
 Maybe watch the Dauphiné to find out.